History of the School

 Rye St Antony has a rich and interesting history and its wonderful legacy lives on through all our pupils, past pupils and staff.

 The school was founded by Oxford teachers, Elizabeth Rendall and Ivy King in 1930.
-They were inspired to open a school after a visit to a church in Rye, East Sussex and it was from this that the school took its name.
+They were inspired to open a school after a visit to St Anthony’s of Padua Church in Rye, East Sussex and it was from this that the school took its name.

 After spending 9 years in central Oxford, the school moved to its current 12-acre site just after the outbreak of World War II.
 Expansion began after the war ended and The Croft building, built by architect Alfred Waterhouse who also designed the Natural History Museum, was also purchased.